-Everest Base Camp Trek-14 days Everest base camp Everest base camp is the trek of a lifetime, follow in the footsteps of legends.
+14 days Everest Base Camp Trek is the once in a lifetime trek, follow in the footsteps of legends.
 This is probably the most famous trek route on the Earth.
-The highest point of the trek, Kalapatthar offers spectacular close up view of Everest, the Khumbu icefall and glacier.
+The highest point of the trek, Kalapatthar offers spectacular close up view of Everest, the Khumbu ice fall and glacier.

 This is a challenging physically and mentally, so prepare well to enjoy the trek and the memory of the trek lasts forever .
 Trek to Everest base camp, spinning the prayer wheels and meeting a very friendly Nepali people.